Imprint

 St. Johanns-Vorstadt 22

-The European Economic Area (EEA) comprises the European Union (EU) as well as the Principality of Liechtenstein, Iceland and Norway.
+The European Economic Area (EEA) comprises the member states of the European Union (EU) as well as the Principality of Liechtenstein, Iceland and Norway.
 The General Data Protection Regulation (GDPR) describes the processing of personal data as processing of personal data.

 If and to the extent that the General Data Protection Regulation (GDPR) is applicable, we process personal data in accordance with at least one of the following legal bases: